quii/learn-go-with-tests/hello-world/readme.md

 For now it's enough to know that your `t` of type `*testing.T` is your "hook" into the testing framework so you can do things like `t.Fail()` when you want to fail.

-The rest of the code shouldn't be too unfamiliar apart from the line with `t.ErrorF`.
+#### New things

+##### `if`

+If statements in Go are very much like other programming languages.

+##### Declaring variables

+We're declaring some variables with the syntax `varName := value`, which lets us re-use some values in our test for readability

+##### `t.ErrorF`

-We are calling the `ErrorF` method on our `t` which will print out a message and fail the test.
+We are calling the `ErrorF` _method_ on our `t` which will print out a message and fail the test.
 The `F` stands for format which allows us to build a string with values inserted into the placeholder values `%s`.
 When you made the test fail it should be clear how it works.

+We will later explore the difference between methods and functions.

 ### Go doc

 Another quality of life feature of Go is the documenation.
-You can launch the docs locally by running `go doc -http 8000`.
+You can launch the docs locally by running `godoc -http :8000`.
 If you go to [localhost:8000/pkg](http://localhost:8000/pkg) you will see all the packages installed on your system.

 The vast majority of the standard library has excellent documentation with examples.
 Navigating to [http://localhost:8000/pkg/testing/](http://localhost:8000/pkg/testing/) would be worthwhile to see what's available to you.